Uncategorized

 Derrick Holmes

-Derrick Holmes is the Senior Pastor of Second Baptist Church in Circleville, Ohio.
+Derrick Holmes is the Senior Pastor of the Union Grove Baptist Church in Columbus, Ohio.
 He regularly attempts to think through intersections of religion, race, and culture.
-A closet introvert, Derrick presently resides in Columbus, Ohio where his quest for New York style pizza & knishes is ongoing.
+A closet introvert, Derrick presently resides in Columbus where his quest for New York style pizza & knishes is ongoing.
 Follow him on Twitter @mrderrickholmes

 More Posts - Website

-Derrick Holmes is the Senior Pastor of Second Baptist Church in Circleville, Ohio.
+Derrick Holmes is the Senior Pastor of the Union Grove Baptist Church in Columbus, Ohio.
 He regularly attempts to think through intersections of religion, race, and culture.
-A closet introvert, Derrick presently resides in Columbus, Ohio where his quest for New York style pizza & knishes is ongoing.
+A closet introvert, Derrick presently resides in Columbus where his quest for New York style pizza & knishes is ongoing.
 Follow him on Twitter @mrderrickholmes

 One Comment